Skip To The Main Content

 • Maryland

 A thought leader in the space, Adam regularly speaks on asset management enforcement issues to leading industry groups, including the Investment Adviser Association, the Investment Company Institute and the Institutional Investor Legal Forum, among others.
+Adam is Co-Chair of the National Society of Compliance Professionals Private Funds Committee, participates in the Investment Company Institute’s Outside Counsel Advisory Group, and is on the Board of Advisors of the SEC Historical Society.

 • A trader in an SEC investigation involving collateralized mortgage obligations.
 The investigation was terminated with no action against the client.*